From Google to Apple

 iOS notifications are a feed.
 In the same scenario on iOS, the notification is (usually) never revoked remotely.
 Instead, when the phone is unlocked the notification moves to a secondary location “below” (via swipe) the lockscreen.
 I do inbox zero, so this is strictly worse.
 I forget to address notifications by committing the cardinal sin of unlocking my phone.

 However, iOS mostly fills the gap with badges.
 Badges are red numbers in the corners of app icons that are stateful in the same way Android notifications are, so can be used as a todo list.
-They're a decent enough substitute that although I still prefer Android’s notifications, the difference is a couple of orders of magnitude less impactful than I scoped it out as.
+They're a decent enough substitute that although I still prefer Android’s notifications, the difference is a couple of orders of magnitude less impactful than I scoped it out as. iOS doesn't have Android's support for natively granular notification muting, so this separation is sometimes useful to not completely black hole a misbehaving app.

 iMessage

-I finally know why none of my iPhone friends were as excited as me about “solving” mobile chat—it’s been solved for them for years. iMessage is the gold standard of chat apps.
+I finally know why none of my iPhone friends were as excited as me about “solving” mobile chatit’s been solved for them for years. iMessage is the gold standard of chat apps.
 I’m even feeling the guilty urge to nudge friends towards iPhone so I can use it with them.

 Beyond these rare issues I'm very happy with iMessage.